 What's more, with the MMCX connector, you can decide to use the Bluetooth neckband or switch for a traditional 3.5mm jack-equipped oxygen-free copper cable or silver coated cable and 2.5mm jack.

 It's a simply sublime pair of earphones, but one that will leave your wallet hurting once you've ponied up the cash for them.

 For the price, you'll be hard-pushed to find something sounds as well-balanced as the Audio Technica in-ears.
 They don't quite live up to their promise of sounding like "live sound", but that doesn't mean they're not impressive.

 The ear hook design means they sit securely on your ears and offer a nice, isolated fit, passively killing off noise from the outside to leave you in a lovely bubble of music.

 Crowd screams and claps on live songs are conveyed incredibly well to help you feel part of the audience and vocals are presented right at the fore.
 They're punchy, clear and, in some instances during our testing, goosebump-inducing.

-When we first received the Brainwavz B200, the asking price was just over £150.
-Even at that price, these in-ears deliver a much better overall sound than some more expensive rivals - so long as you don't want huge bass levels, an in-line mic/controls or a companion app.
+At that price, these in-ears deliver a much better overall sound than some more expensive rivals - so long as you don't want huge bass levels, an in-line mic/controls or a companion app.